 Therefore, a mobile STEM laboratory facility has been designed, constructed, and installed on a truck to freely translocate the laboratory facility to remote areas.
 With this mobile STEM laboratory facility equipped with state-of-the-art technology, members of the AGYA Working Group Innovation will visit several schools in villages in rural areas in Fayoum (Egypt) inviting young preparatory and secondary school students to conduct small chemical and physical experiments.

 During the first two visits under the lead of 8 researchers supported by AGYA alumnus Ahmed Khalil and AGYA Co-President Maha Nasr, 65 students at the Gordo preparatory school in the village of Gordo in Fayoum conducted experiments in measuring water purity and quality, generating electricity using solar cells, and applying a 3D printer.
 These active learning and practical application methods revealed talented students in STEM subjects.
 They will have the opportunity to participate in advanced one-week training at the Egypt-Japan University of Science and Technology and Fayoum University to refine their experiences and develop their skills.

-Additionally, teacher of selected schools will be invited to a one-week training to Fayoum University beforehand.
-The training will cover interaction-based educational strategies and will provide hands on the syllabus and familiarize the teachers with the mobile laboratory.
-We envision the selected teachers to become focal points and multipliers in their communities.
+Additionally, teachers of selected schools had been invited to a one-week training at Fayoum University beforehand.
+The training covered interaction-based educational strategies, introduced the teachers to more interactive curricula, and familiarized the teachers with the mobile laboratory.
+The project envisions that the selected teachers become focal points and multipliers in their communities.

-This project is a pilot project to assess the feasibility of the establishment of portable STEM labs.
+This project is considered a pilot project to assess the feasibility of establishing portable STEM labs.
 Based on the results, AGYA members will expand the project outside of Fayoum and in additional Arab countries.
-If you would like to contribute or register your school for a visit, please contact AGYA member Ahmed Khalil.
+If you would like to contribute or register a school for a visit, please contact AGYA member Ahmed Khalil.